 The model does not come with a size discharge attachment, but you can contact the manufacturer and ask for one.
 The company will then send you an attachment free of charge.

-The mower also has an adjustable speed, propels confidently when going up the slopes and is very easy and convenient to operate.
+As a summary of self-propelled lawn mower reviews of this machine, the mower also has an adjustable speed, propels confidently when going up the slopes and is very easy and convenient to operate.

 Husqvarna HU700H 961450023